Age-Friendly University

 Peter A. Lichtenberg, PhD – Director, Institute of Gerontology & Merrill Palmer Skillman Institute

-Charles Manke, PhD – Associate Dean for Faculty Affairs, College of Engineering
+Charles Manke, PhD – Assoc.
+Dean for Faculty Affairs, College of Engineering

 Arthur F. Marotti, PhD – Director, Emeritus Academy